ice-wzl/Hacknetics/lin-priv-esc.md

 - Optional: Run an ubuntu container with docker
 ### lxd Group Priv Esc
 - Exploit without internet connection
-- Change to the root user
+- Change to the root user on attack box
 ```
 sudo su
 ```